 During his early research, Lawrence discovered that German scientists had managed to accelerate charged particles at lower voltages than had previously been possible.
 Lawrence immediately envisioned his own device that would accomplish the same acceleration in a more efficient, improved manner.
 He rushed out of the library, exuberantly proclaiming to a passing colleague’s wife, “I’m going to be famous!”
 In one year, he had a small working model of the device, called a cyclotron.

 Lawrence built his first model for the cyclotron out of scraps and shards of glass, with help from fellow physicist Stanley Livingston.
 Known as “atom smashers,” cyclotrons accelerate atoms through a vacuum and use electromagnets to induce collisions at speeds up to 25,000 miles per second.
 The results of these experiments provided valuable clues about the behavior of atoms.
 Lawrence would receive the 1939 Nobel Prize in Physics for developing the cyclotron.

-Although Lawrence asserted the potential of the calutron, he advised General Groves to pursue other methods separately.
+Although Lawrence asserted the potential of the calutron, he advised General Leslie Groves to pursue other methods separately.
 Heeding Lawrence’s advice, Groves arranged for the continuation of other methods of uranium production elsewhere, but remained committed to the Rad Lab’s electromagnetic separation as the primary method of U-235 isolation.
 The model for the calutron was subsequently used at the Y-12 plant facilities at Oak Ridge, Tennessee, for uranium enrichment.

 Forays into Plutonium Research

 While Lawrence’s cyclotron work gave the Rad Lab a name in uranium research, a simultaneous and equally important discovery of another fissionable element, element 94, occurred on Berkeley’s campus.